 So, how did I, a first time adventure seeker, find myself booked on Intrepid Travel’s Morocco Uncovered adventure in the first place?
 Well, as fate would have it I became close with a colleague in New York with a zest for solo travel.
 One day after a yoga class we started talking about our summer plans and realized we both had the dream of going to Morocco… only she was an action taker and I was still a dreamer.
 Jessie had been on several Intrepid tours before so she recommended that we book through them.
 About a week later it was booked and I was officially going on my first proper adventure!

-My family and friends were surprised – and a little concerned – to hear that I was traveling to Morocco.
+My family and friends were surprised – and a little concerned – to hear that I was travelling to Morocco.
 This trip was a big deal.
-I had gone on “vacation” but never truly traveled like this before.
+I had gone on “vacation” but never truly travelled like this before.

 I was worried less about my physical safety and more about my ability, as an introvert, to handle this style of travel.
 I also worried whether people would like me.
 I knew, from my studies as a history teacher, a fair amount about Berber culture but to be there and to experience it all is a world away from merely reading about it.